Estrogen has a reputation for being a “ladies only” domain when, in reality, estrogen dominance equally affects both sexes.

 Xenoestrogen and Its Culpability in Estrogen Dominance

 The conversation surrounding our food over the last couple of decades has centered on a concern that our meats and dairy products be hormone and antibiotic-free.
 This is specifically due to the levels of xenoestrogens (class of chemicals that mimic the estrogen effect) present in our environment.
-Xenoestrogens have become more present in the food that we ingest, manifesting in hormonal shifts in our young adult populations.
+Xenoestrogens have become more present in the food that we ingest, potentially contributing to hormonal shifts in our young adult populations.
 Our younger generation is particularly sensitive to hormonal influences due to their rapidly dividing cells and their hormonal development.
-Ailments, such as diabetes combined with insulin resistance, obesity, and sexual development at a younger age have also become more prominent.
+Insulin resistance, weight gain, and early sexual development have become more prominent in recent years than ever before.

 These external estrogen sources having more of an impact us as a species, manifesting in all forms of chemicals present in the food that we eat and the plants that surround us.